Skip to content

 Number Tap is a reaction time game where you find and tap scattered numbers in order, starting from 1.
 It works your visual search, your attention, and your raw processing speed all at once.

-The rules take three seconds to learn, and your time is recorded down to the millisecond — so it doubles as a quick attention test you can repeat and compare day to day.
+The rules take three seconds to learn, and your time is recorded down to the millisecond, making it easy to replay the same difficulty and compare game records.

 How to play